CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 #### SYS.1.1.M17 deployment clearance

-Before the server system is used in productive operation and before it is connected to a productive network, an application release should be carried out and documented.
+Before the server system is used in productive operation and before it is connected to a productive network, an application release should be carried out, this must be documented.
 The deployment clearance is based on a test of the installation and configuration documentation and the functionality of the system in a test.
 It is carried out by a body authorized to do so in the institution.

 More detailed information can be found in OPS.1.1.7 Software Testing and Approvals.